The Sin and the Sentence

 The Sin and the Sentence is the eighth studio album by American heavy metal band Trivium.
 It was released on October 20, 2017, through Roadrunner Records and was produced by Josh Wilbur.
-The album is the first to feature fifth drummer Alex Bent (formerly of Battlecross and currently of Brain Drill and Dragonlord), who replaced drummer Paul Wandtke.
-With the release of the album's title track, this album would also mark the return of frontman Matt Heafy's screaming vocals since the band's 2013 album Vengeance Falls, which were completely absent from the band's previous album Silence in the Snow due to an injury which caused Heafy to blow out his voice.
+The album is the first to feature drummer Alex Bent who replaced Paul Wandtke.
+This album marks the return of frontman Matt Heafy's screaming vocals which had been absent for a period due to Heafy suffering a variety chord injury.

-Upon its release, the album received critical acclaim, with the song "Betrayer" being nominated at 61st Annual Grammy Awards in 2019 for Best Metal Performance.
+The album received critical acclaim, with the song "Betrayer" being nominated at 61st Annual Grammy Awards in 2019 for Best Metal Performance.

 Background and promotion

 Following the release of Silence in the Snow, then-drummer Mat Madiro left the band.
 An established touring drummer Paul Wandtke took Madiro's place in Trivium.
 In January 2017, rumors began to circulate which suggested that Wandtke would be leaving the band and would be replaced by Alex Bent.
 After a short time, both parties would confirm Wandtke's departure from the band as well as Bent's involvement with them.

 In late July 2017, the band began releasing teasers online with cryptic images, lyrical passages, and video clips, with the accompanying Roman numeral "VIII.I".
 This would later be confirmed as representing August 1, the release date for a new single, "The Sin and the Sentence", with both the song and accompanying music video featuring Bent on drums.
 A second series of online teasers by the band would come just a few weeks afterwards, utilizing similar cryptic video clips with accompanying lyrical passages.
 This led to the eventual release of a second single, titled "The Heart from Your Hate".
 The song was first premiered exclusively on Octane on August 23.
 The next day, the band released both the song and a music video worldwide, as well as the track listing and release date for their eighth album, titled The Sin and the Sentence, on which both singles would be featured.

 The song "The Wretchedness Inside" is taken from a demo Heafy ghostwrote for a different band in 2014.
 The song was never used, so the band re-recorded the song which appeared on The Sin and the Sentence instead.

-In an interview with hardDrive, Heafy stated that the working title for the album was "The Revanchist" and that the album was going to have gold and neon colors, however those plans were changed once Heafy's wife, Ashley, presented the band with symbols for each accompanying song.
+In an interview with hardDrive, Heafy stated that the working title for the album was "The Revanchist" and that the album was going to have gold and neon colors, but those plans were changed once Heafy's wife, Ashley, presented the band with symbols for each accompanying song.
 The band then decided to use that artwork instead.